“What kind of world do you want to live in? What do you need to know? What are you good at and want to work at to build that world?”

 — Peter Kropotkin, geographer, economist, activist, evolutionary theorist, philosopher, writer

-Following the residency, students return home and there are 16 weeks of independent work and self-reflection in close collaboration with a faculty advisor and course mentors.
+Following the residency, students return home for 16 weeks of independent work in close collaboration with a faculty advisor and/or course mentors.

 Individualized Master of Arts, including concentrations in:

 MA in Clinical Mental Health Counseling, including concentrations in:

 MA in Education, including study options in:

 - School Counseling Licensure